HarveySpectre1/Genesis/README.md

 # Genesis

-This is my first repo
+This is my first repo!